 The international ride-share app exists in Panama and seems to be improving daily.
-At all hours of the day, you will find Uber drivers wondering the streets, able to pick you up in a matter of minutes.
+At all hours of the day, you will find Uber drivers wandering the streets and able to pick you up in a matter of minutes.

 Uber is safe, comfortable, and accessible.
 Its rate system provides transparency instead of a roll of the dice taxi fare system.
-Additionally, with Uber English, you don’t even have to worry about the language barrier.
-Picking you up wherever you are, Uber makes it easy.
+Additionally, with Uber English, you don’t even have to worry about the language barrier which makes the whole journey more enjoyable.

 You might want a local phone number though, in case the driver tries to call you to clarify your pickup location.
-Typically, an Uber ride through the central city will cost between $3-5.
+Typically, an Uber ride through the Panama city will cost between $3-5.

 Take a Yellow Cab (TAXI)

 Looking to be adventurous and travel the local taxi route?
-First of all, be careful as taxi drivers may not have insurance, the paperwork to the car, or it might not even be their car.
-Furthermore, price gouging is common if you look foreign and don’t speak Spanish.
-Few taxi drivers speak English.
-Best to pre-negotiate the price before you ever get in the cab.
+First of all, be careful as taxi drivers may not have insurance, the paperwork for the car, or it might not even be their car.
+Furthermore, price gouging is common if you look foreign and don’t speak Spanish (Few taxi drivers speak English).
+Our top tip is that it’s best to pre-negotiate the price before you ever get into the cab.

 Take a CABIFY

-In contrast, Uber charges according to minutes in route & kilometers traveled.
+In contrast, Uber charges according to minutes in route and kilometers traveled.
 This means you may be able to experience a price difference in your favor with Cabify versus Uber.